olanderb/Quick-DirtyDataExploration/chapter5.md

 ---
-title       : Some exercises to make your strong
+title       : Some exercises to make you strong
 description : Here are some exercises
 ---
 ## Exercise 1